e271828e/Flight.jl/docs/notes/design/framework_spec.md

 `UninitializedSlots`, which fires *inside* `init!` (§16.6). (`replay!` is the one alternative entry: it runs boundary zero from a trace header, §12.12.)
-The loop runs on the calling task unless a GUI claims it (`gui = true` moves the loop to a spawned task, §12.1); deviceless, `run!` is fully synchronous — the batch register (§12.1: a batch run is the same loop with empty staging), and what §15.4's synchronous rethrow presupposes.
+The loop runs on the calling task unless a calling-task device — the GUI — is rostered (§12.1's roster-derived topology); deviceless, `run!` is fully synchronous — the batch register (§12.1: a batch run is the same loop with empty staging), and what §15.4's synchronous rethrow presupposes.